UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W2_VersionControl_Collaboration_Git/Exercise_2.md

 #### Giving each other access (5 mins)

 Go to your own repo → Settings → Collaborators → Add people.
 Search your partner's GitHub username, give them "Maintain" rights, and send the invite.
 Check your email / GitHub notifications bell for your partner's invite and accept it.
+After you have been invited, you can see the repository (even if it is private) by going to github.com/USER/REPO (remember to change USER and REPO).

 This can take a couple of minutes to come through.
 While you wait, look at your collaborators repo.
 Does it look the same as yours?
 How is it different?